The story of Bryson’s F.U.E.L

 Through all the personal devastation of dealing with their son’s diagnosis, the Smiths have garnered their strength and are reaching out to help others.
 The financial burden on a family dealing with a child with cancer is abundant; insurance can only cover so much, until the costs falls back onto the family.
 Heather and Jim saw the need all around them, as Heather told me, “It is impossible for both parents to work” when dealing with a child with cancer.

-Bryson’s F.U.E.L. bryson6was founded by the family to help others in their situation.
+Bryson’s F.U.E.L. was founded by the family to help others in their situation.
 F.U.E.L. stands for Families United to Eliminate Leukemia.
 A nonprofit organization, the goal of Bryson’s F.U.E.L. is to aid other families by providing a way to ease the burdens thrown their way.
 Amongst their ideas are to provide gas cards because of the trips to doctors and hospitals, cards for the families to get meals while at the hospital and Ronald McDonald Houses, Target and Wal-Mart giftcards for those basic needs that come up while away from home, etc. Another thing they are doing is making Baskets of Fun for the children in the hospital, providing them with some toys during their stay.

 To make this work, Bryson’s F.U.E.L. is holding multiple fundraisers, and one is just two weeks away.